security-force-monitor/sfm-research-handbook-old/organizations.md

 >Example: It is stated in an article that “The Rivers State Police Command yesterday confirmed the death of a clergyman, Pastor Geoffrey Ogagaghene at Ohalia-Elu town in Ogba/Egbema/Ndoni local government area of the State.
 The clergyman was reportedly killed by suspected herdsmen who were on a reprisal attack over the alleged stealing of their cattle.
 Media reports had it that more than six persons were killed.
 The Rivers State Police Command Public Relations Officer, Ahmad Muhammad said in a press statement in Port Harcourt yesterday that only one person was killed.
 He said assailants suspected to be herdsmen struck in Ohali-Elu and killed one Pastor, that the crisis was heightened because unspecified number of cows were allegedly stolen.
 He said, "The Command found it instructive to state that on Thursday 30/03/2016 about 5:30 am the police in Egi Division received a report that on Wednesday 29/03/2016, about 10:00 pm unidentified assailants suspected to be herdsmen struck in Ohali-Elu town leaving one pastor, Geoffrey Ogagaghene with severe cutlass cuts that later led to his death.”
 >In this case  the organization would be ```Egi Division```, and it would have an ```AOO``` of ```Ogba/Egbema/Ndoni``` local government area with a first citation date of ```29 March 2016```.

+Note that ```Source: Area of Operations``` covers all citations for ```Area of Operations``` fields.

 ## Area of Operations: GeonameID {#organization_area_geonames_id}

 ## Area of Operations: division\_id {#organization_area_division_id}

-### Source: Area of Operations

-This field is for all citations for the AOO.

-### Confidence: Area of Operations

 ## Date of first citation for area of operations \(MM/DD/YYYY\) {#organization_area_date_first_cited}

-### Source: Date of first citation for area of operations

-Follow the rules for date of first citation of parent units and sites outlined above.
+For ```Source: Date of first citation for area of operations``` follow the rules for date of first citation of parent units and sites outlined above.
 Only put the earliest date here unless the only citation you have is for the end of an AOO in which case put it in the Date of last citation for area of operations.

-### Confidence: Date of first citation for area of operations

 ## Date of last citation for area of operations \(MM/DD/YYYY\) {#organization_area_date_last_cited}

-### Source: Date of last citation for area of operations

-### Confidence: Date of last citation for area of operations

 ## Assume Area of Operations to Current Date? \(Y/N\) {#organization_area_date_late_cited_assume_to_current}